puffinrocks/puffin/CONTRIBUTING.md

 achieve that is via [Docker Machine](README.md#docker-machine).
 Next you need to run Puffin as a [Private Deployment](README.md#private-deployment).

+If you run into any trouble, please visit the [Forum Hosting Section](http://forum.puffin.rocks/t/hosting).

 Keep in mind the software is in early alpha development stage, so for the moment it should be used for experimentation only.